marticasals/Ordinal_Regression_SR_Sports-/README.md

-# Ordinal Regression in Sports Sciences: A Scoping Review
+# Reporting of Regression Models for Ordinal Responses in Sports Sciences Field: A Systematic Review

+### Manuscript submited in WIREs Computational Statistics

-Methodological Quality and Reporting of Regression Models for Ordinal Responses in Sports Sciences Field: A Scoping Review
+This is the repository for the manuscript "*Reporting of Regression Models for Ordinal Responses in Sports Sciences Field: A Systematic Review *" that is submited in the journal [WIREs Computational Statistics](https://wires.onlinelibrary.wiley.com/journal/19390068).

 ## Data